kubrickfr/avsc-wiki/API.md

   + `val` {...} Decoded long.

-  This method should return the long's JSON representation.
+  This method should return the `long`'s JSON representation.

 + `isValid(val, [opts])`